 Simple and effective

-Painting the world during war as colorless as possible, is a great move.
-The use of black, white and grey in the visuals, creates a depressive atmosphere, with only slight colors used usually for representing positive moods and warmth in the environment.
-Due to the constant harsh conditions, most you will witness are plenty shades of grey with faded colors added, making the stronger ones more eye catching, almost as a sign of comfort or heat.
+Painting the world during war as colourless as possible, is a great move.
+The use of black, white and grey in the visuals, creates a depressive atmosphere, with only slight colours used usually for representing positive moods and warmth in the environment.
+Due to the constant harsh conditions, most you will witness are plenty of shades of grey with faded colours added, making the stronger ones more eye-catching, almost as a sign of comfort or heat.
 This is such a lovely artistic move, with details such as locations your characters can’t see clearly being in sketches.
-The pseudo-3D also helps bring the world to life and the photographs of your companions adds to the realism.
+The pseudo-3D also helps bring the world to life and the photographs of your companions add to the realism.

 The music consists of chilly el-guitar and bass, giving it an uncomfortable setting with strong vibrations that fade away.
-The tunes you can hear from the in-game guitar, which is made to lighten the mood, is a great and rare contrast, similar to the lack of colors in the visuals.
-The gunfire in the background and noises of both humans and creatures are all unsettling and adds to the intense atmosphere.
-It is an incredible effect to have the minimalist use of colors and music, make the warmer tones a clear glimmer of hope.
+The tunes you can hear from the in-game guitar, which is made to lighten the mood, is a great and rare contrast, similar to the lack of colours in the visuals.
+The gunfire in the background and the noises of both humans and creatures are all unsettling and add to the intense atmosphere.
+It is an incredible effect to have the minimalist use of colours and music, making the warmer tones a clear glimmer of hope.

 Presentation Score: 10/10